 Q: How do you pick the WomensNet Amber Grant winner each month?

-Businesses selected for a $1,000 Amber Grant are automatically eligible for the year-end Amber Grant ($10,000).
-Through Voting results, check-ups with the monthly Amber Grant winners and other factors — we’ll award the $10,000 in December of 2018.
-So, one woman-owned business will earn a total of $11,000 in grant funds.
+Businesses selected for a monthly Amber Grant are automatically eligible for the year-end Amber Grant ($25,000).
+While considering Voting results, check-ups with the monthly Amber Grant winners and other factors, we awarded the $25,000 in December of 2020.
+You can view the 2019 announcement on this page.

 Q: Why do you charge an application fee?

-A. The fee makes the grant and operation of the site (including reviewing each application, much like a college application — possible.
+A. The fee makes the grant and operation of the site — including reviewing each application, much like a college application — possible.
 If you would like us to consider waiving your application fee, please email us at email@example.com.

 Q: If I apply for one month and don’t receive a grant am I automatically enrolled for the next month?

-A. Since the grants run on a month-to-month basis, we typically only consider applicants that applied in that specific months’ time frame.
+A. Since the grants run on a month-to-month basis, we only consider applicants that applied in that specific months’ time frame.
 Yes, you can re-apply, but you should only consider doing that when something significant has changed to your business model or circumstances that has positively impacted your company.